Mental health issues are common; one in four people are affected every year.

 For information about reasonable adjustments, click here.

-This link to a document from the Equality and Human Rights Commission about workplace adjustments is relevant to England, Wales and Scotland.
+This document from the Equality and Human Rights Commission about workplace adjustments is relevant to England, Wales and Scotland.

 In Northern Ireland the Welfare Service team can advise on this.